CadQuery/cadquery/doc/examples.rst

 .. warning::

     If the wire you want to extrude cannot be fully projected on the target surface, the result will be unpredictable.
-Furthermore the algorithm in charge of finding the candidates faces do it's search by counting all the faces intersected by a line created from your wire center along your extrusion direction.
+Furthermore, the algorithm in charge of finding the candidate faces does its search by counting all the faces intersected by a line created from your wire center along your extrusion direction.
 So make sure your wire can be projected on your target face to avoid unexpected behaviour.